AirenSoft/OvenMediaEngine/docs/access-control/signedpolicy.md

 ## Overview

 SignedPolicy is a module that limits the user's privileges and time.
 For example, operators can distribute RTMP URLs that can be accessed for 60 seconds to authorized users, and limit RTMP transmission to 1 hour.
 The provided URL will be destroyed after 60 seconds, and transmission will automatically stop after 1 hour.
-Users who are provided with a SingedPolicy URL cannot access resources other than the provided URL.
+Users who are provided with a SignedPolicy URL cannot access resources other than the provided URL.
 This is because the SignedPolicy URL is authenticated.

-SingedPolicy URL consists of the query string of the streaming URL with Policy and Signature as shown below.
+SignedPolicy URL consists of the query string of the streaming URL with Policy and Signature as shown below.
 If SignedPolicy is enabled in the configuration of OvenMediaEngine, access to URLs with no signature or invalid signature is not allowed.
 Signature uses HMAC-SHA1 to authenticate all URLs except signature.

 ```
 scheme://domain.com:port/app/stream?policy=<>&signature=<>